NeeyiOla/Waggle_PowerBI_Report/README.md

 The CEO needs eveidence that the Laptcat device improves cat activity levels and provides owner satifaction on par with Lapdog.
 The CEO, Product and Marketing teams requires as follow:

 - The CEO is curious about the following questions:
-  - Did the average daily steps ibrease for cats wearing the as they did for dogs?
+  - Did the average daily steps Increase for cats wearing the pet device as they did for dogs?
   - Were ownera of Lapcat devices as satifies with the product as Lapdog owners?
 - The chief Marketing officer would like your report to be "on-brand" by including only colors from the waggle color palatte, the waggle logo, and other approved logos and icons.
 - The product team trusts ypu tp incorporate other visuals and insights as you see fit but is most interested in demoprahic comparision between the dogs and cats using Waggle devices as well as any information about the families who own the pets.
 They would also like slicers to help them filter and explore  on their own.